-Each single use vial of sterile, white, preservative-free, lyophilized powder contains omalizumab 202.5 mg.
+Each single use vial of sterile, white, preservative-free, lyophilized powder contains 202.5 mg of omalizumab.
 Nonmedicinal ingredients: L-histidine, L-histidine hydrochloride monohydrate, polysorbate 20, and sucrose.
-It is designed to deliver 150 mg omalizumab, in 1.2 mL, after reconstitution with 1.4 mL SWFI, USP.
+It is designed to deliver 150 mg of omalizumab in 1.2 mL after reconstitution with 1.4 mL of Sterile Water for Injection USP.

 How should I use this medication?

-For the treatment of asthma, the recommended dose of omalizumab for adults and children 12 years of age and older is 150 mg to 375 mg given by subcutaneous (under the skin) injection every 2 or 4 weeks.
-The dose is determined by body weight and the level of IgE in the body.
+To treat asthma, the recommended dose of omalizumab for adults and children 6 years of age and older is 75 mg to 375 mg given by subcutaneous (under the skin) injection every 2 or 4 weeks.
+The dose is determined by age, body weight, and the level of IgE in the body.
 Each dose is given as 1, 2, or 3 injections and is usually administered by a doctor or nurse.

 Omalizumab is usually added to the other medications you are taking for asthma.
 Do not stop taking any asthma medications without speaking with your doctor.
 If you feel your asthma symptoms are not improving or are getting worse while taking this medication, contact your doctor.

-For the treatment of Chronic Idiopathic Urticaria, the recommended dose of omalizumab for adults and children 12 years of age and older is 150 mg or 300mg given by subcutaneous (under the skin) injection every 4 weeks.
+To treat chronic idiopathic urticaria, the recommended dose of omalizumab for adults and children 12 years of age and older is 150 mg or 300 mg given by subcutaneous (under the skin) injection every 4 weeks.
 Each dose is given as 1 or 2 injections and is usually administered by a doctor or nurse.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.